 - Where we need to comply with a legal or regulatory obligation.

 Generally, we do not rely on consent as a lawful basis for processing your personal data, other than in relation to:

 - Sending direct marketing communications to you (in circumstances in which we are not relying upon legitimate interests); or

 - Processing special categories of personal data in relation to health and allergy data which you choose to provide to us.
-However, for Attendance purposes, our lawful basis for processing such personal data, will be either: (a) our legitimate interests to safeguard (as applicable) you, our premises, equipment, staff, contractors, visitors, products and services; or (b) legal basis to comply with health and safety law; in either of such circumstances, we may additionally request your consent, when this is required as an additional requirement pursuant to the applicable data protection laws for processing Special Categories of personal data.
+However, where this personal data is provided for Attendance purposes, our lawful basis for processing such personal data, will be either: (a) our legitimate interests to safeguard (as applicable) you, our premises, equipment, staff, contractors, visitors, products and services; or (b) legal basis to comply with health and safety law; in either of such circumstances, we may additionally request your consent, if this is required as an additional requirement pursuant to the applicable data protection laws for processing Special Categories of personal data.

 You have the right to withdraw consent at any time, by contacting us (contact details are shown in Section 1 above).

 Purposes for which we will use your personal data